 Colored hair requires more gentle products to prevent breakage or fading.
 One of the biggest culprits of fading?
 The shampoo you use.
 Too-harsh shampoos strip the hair, taking pigment with it.

 Our rec?
-Switch to a gentle shampoo like Toppik Hair Building Shampoo.
-This lightweight shampoo has a gentle formula that cleanses hair without stripping it.
-For best results, follow Toppik Hair Building Shampoo with Toppik Hair Building Conditioner, which contains keratin proteins and aloe vera that strengthen and replenish colored hair.
+Switch to a gentle shampoo with a gentle formula that cleanses hair without stripping it.
+For best results, be sure to follow up with a strength-building conditioner.

 6. Protect Against UV Rays